qyrusTest/eCommerceAPIs/README.md

 ```
 /TokenGenerator
-  GET / - Generate token using Email and password
+  GET / - Requires: Query Parameters: "Email" and "Password"

+          Generate token using any Email and password

 /product
   GET / - Requires: OAuth 2.0 Authentication, Query Parameter "Product" (Only 1-3 available)